Eduardo Castro Luque: Assassination

-Initial reports stated that on 14 September 2012 at around 20:55 local time, Castro Luque was returning home at Chapultepec neighborhood in the city of Ciudad Obregón, Sonora.
+Initial reports stated that on 14 September 2012 at around 20:55 local time, Castro Luque was returning home at Chapultepec neighborhood in Ciudad Obregón.
 Unaware of the assailant, the deputy-elect got out of his car and made a few steps towards the house entrance when an unknown gunman shot at him nine times, hitting vital organs.
-Nonetheless, according to the investigation of the Office of the General Prosecutor in Sonora (PJGE), the gunman faked a malfunction in his motorcycle when Castro Luque was coming back from a meeting held in Hermosillo prior to his installation as a state deputy.
+Nonetheless, according to the investigation of the Office of the Attorney General of Sonora (PJGE), the gunman faked a malfunction in his motorcycle when Castro Luque was coming back from a meeting held in Hermosillo prior to his installation as a state deputy.
 The assassin then asked Castro Luque for tool support and then shot him at close range.
 Once they had materialized the attack, the killer fled the scene in a motorcycle.
 Castro Luque was taken to a local hospital by his wife and young son while still being alive, but was declared dead an hour later.
 He was scheduled to take office as a Sonora's state Legislature in just two days.

-The Municipal Police of Cajeme, Sonora reported that Castro Luque's front house door had been forced open and that some people had stolen his laptop a day before the assassination.
-At the scene, the Mexican police found six .45 millimeter bullet casings, as well as six warheads from the same caliber, that will help the Office of the General Prosecutor in Sonora (PGJE) as evidence for the investigation.
+The Municipal Police of Cajeme, Sonora, reported that Castro Luque's front house door had been forced open and that some people had stolen his laptop a day before the assassination.
+At the scene, the police found six .45 millimeter bullet casings, as well as six warheads from the same caliber, that will help the office of the Sonora attorney general (PGJE) as evidence for the investigation.

 Funeral

 At 3:00 p.m. during a religious ceremony in the Cathedral of Ciudad Obregón, friends, supporters, politicians, and several citizens of the municipality gathered to pay homage to Castro Luque.
-The Bishop Felipe Padilla celebrated mass with over 900 attendees.
+Bishop Felipe Padilla celebrated mass with over 900 attendees.